Skip to main content

 Field Trips & Cadaver Experience

-For Cadaver Lab experiences only, students enter the prosectorium and gain hands-on experience with human autonomy and physiology.
+Students enter the prosectorium and gain hands-on experience with human autonomy and physiology.

 Health Science Cafe